People are increasingly worried about lidar eye safety.

 Sufficiently powerful lasers can have severe adverse effects when focused on a small spot size on the human body.

-As you can probably guess, our eyes are a lot more sensitive to powerful radiation than the skin.
+As you can probably guess, our eyes are a lot more sensitive to powerful radiation than our skin.

 Without much further ado, here’s the short answer to the question – Is LiDAR dangerous for your eyes?